 While for some, the creativity of your recruitment campaigns might be bound by the willingness of your management teams, we’d encourage you to be bold.
 Take the time to think creatively!

 Looking to recruit a new role?
 Get in touch with Tiger today.
-If you’re looking for top tips for hiring, our comprehensive interview guide for employers will help!
+If you’re looking for top tips for hiring, our guide on candidate selection will help!